Finding a Cure for Type 1 Diabetes

 Partners in this project are The Sanford Project team, Sanford Research and Sanford Health.
 Complementing the partnership’s activities are the national and international network of Sanford Children's Clinics and the Sanford Burnham Prebys Medical Discovery Institute with operations in La Jolla, California, and Orlando, Florida.

-The Sanford Project is one of the four Sanford Health initiatives made possible through the paramount generosity of Denny Sanford’s transformational $400 million gift.
+The Sanford Project is one of the four Sanford Health initiatives made possible through Denny Sanford’s $400 million gift.
 Those initiatives include programming designed to improve the health and well-being of children across the world, including Sanford World Clinic, Sanford fit, the Sanford Castles of Care, and advancement of Sanford Health research centers.
 A subsequent gift of $10 million was made to The Sanford Project by the Todd & Linda Broin family.

 Sanford Health News